earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 - Remove the `classes` field.
 - Rename the `roll_no` field to `roll_num`.
 (Why? `roll_num` reads better than `roll_no`!)

-At thsi point, the `Student` data class looks like this:
+At this point, the `Student` data class looks like this:

 ~~~{.python caption="main.py"}
 # main.py